Semyon Varlamov notches fourth career playoff shutout

 This was also Varlamov’s second shutout of the 2020 Stanley Cup Playoffs.
 He previously blanked the Washington Capitals on August 20 in a 4-0 Islanders win to close out the first round of the series.
 The Islanders beat the Capitals four games to one in five games.

 In the Islanders win over the Flyers on Monday, nine different Islanders recorded a single point.
-The Islanders goal scorers were Andy Greene of Trenton, MI, Anders Lee of Edina, MN, Jean-Gabriel Pageau of Ottawa, Ontario, and Devon Toews of Abbotsord, British Columbia.
+The Islanders’ goal scorers were Andy Greene of Trenton, MI, Anders Lee of Edina, MN, Jean-Gabriel Pageau of Ottawa, Ontario, and Devon Toews of Abbotsford, British Columbia.

 The Islanders are the only team from the 2020 Stanley Cup Playoffs that are currently leading in the second round after having to play a qualifying-round series to officially get into the playoffs.
 New York beat the Florida Panthers in four games before beating the Capitals in five games.